Code-Institute-Submissions/portfolio-6/readme.md

 ### Flexbox

-Flexbox is a great way for aligning DOM elements and a system which has been adoptod by the likes of Bootstrap.
+Flexbox is a great way for aligning DOM elements and a system which has been adopted by the likes of Bootstrap.
 It's really taking off as an ingenious way to alignment content replacing the need for using the good old fashioned ```left: 50%; transform: translateX(-50%);``` to center objects.

 The following snippet of CSS was used to align the main title centrally, initially: